Quiplogs/QuiplogsNotifications/README.md

 ## Quiplogs.Notifications.Send

-Installing using this package is done in 4 steps
+Installing & Configuring this package is done in 4 steps

   1. Install the Quiplogs.Notifications.Send nuget package